danishmirza/Laravel-Multi-Vendor-Ecommerce/README.md

-Upwork Demo Project
+Multi Vendor Ecommerce

-This is an upwork demo project build in Laravel and Vuejs.
+Multi Vendor Ecommerce project build in Laravel and Vuejs.
 This project also contains laravel websockets.

 Feel free to create pull requests for bugs/improvements.